Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 #### Testing the Model

-Of course, even if all the optained results seem to be nice, it is important to see the model perfroming in a real life situation.
-For this, lets obtain the prediction for the next day **t+1**.
+Of course, even if all the obtained results seem to be nice, it is important to see the model performing in a real-life situation.
+For this, let us obtain the prediction for the next day **t+1**.
-To get the predictions, the same approach than for the train and validation is required.
+To get the predictions, the same approach as for the train and validation is required.

 ```ptyhon
 X_test = np.array(test.iloc[:, :-1])